Home Contact Sitemap login Checkout

 Members of the Stewardship Group were recruited to lead a transformation of Edmonton’s network of seniors serving organizations.
 This work includes action around supporting coordination of services for Edmonton’s older adults.
 Together, we are reimagining how services are delivered to help Edmontonians age well in their communities.

-The diverse Stewardship team members boast backgrounds in the nonprofit, health, and education sectors.
+The diverse Stewardship team members boast backgrounds from various sectors (e.g. not-for-profit, health, education).
 By bringing together diverse perspectives, the team will help drive the network forward.

-Thank you to our former Network Leadership Group members: Earl Choldin and Dr. Jennifer Njenge
+Thank you to our former Network Leadership Group members: Earl Choldin, Dr. Jennifer Njenge, Mary Whale, and Marlene Mulder.

 Michael Alpern is an educator by profession and long serving, executive board member of many not-for profit organizations.
 In the past, Michael has served as treasurer and co-chair of the Edmonton Seniors Coordinating Council, president of Jewish Family Services Edmonton, and president of the Jewish Drop-in center.
 Michael is committed to giving back to the Edmonton community that welcomed him when he arrived in Canada 50+ years ago.